 Consumers with poor credit may seek ways to repair and improve their credit scores quickly.
 However, it’s a process that takes time and responsible financial management.
 Paying bills in full and on time, maintaining a low credit utilization, and paying off debt are critical steps.
 Also, a regular review of your credit report for accuracy is important.
 Every twelve months consumers are entitled to a free report from each, Transunion, Experian and Equifax.
 If there are errors listed on the credit report, the consumer should promptly dispute the errors.

-Send your dispute letter to the bureau by US Mail with an explanation of the error and documents that support your claim.
+Send a dispute letter to the bureau by US Mail with an explanation of the error and documents that support your claim.
 Be sure to keep a complete copy of your dispute.
 The credit bureaus have 30 days to respond to disputes.
 The bureau does not correct the error, you may need to re-dispute until your report has been corrected.

 Seek Legal Help